harveys995/harveys995/README.md

 ### Hi there 👋

-I'm an MSc Computer Science student at University of Birmingham, with a yearning to learn, problem solving mindset and confident approach to carry out any duty in a reliable, professional, and positive manner.
-My previous qualifications and work experiences relate to Physics & Energy Efficiency however, last year I decided to embark on postgraduate study in Computer Science, and this has remained one of my best decisions.
-Every part of this course has been enjoying and interesting and I cannot wait for when this MSc Degree leads to a job in Tech.
-One of the technologies that especially caught my attention is Blockchain.
-I strongly believe Blockchain can help empower the notion of complete transparency and will have a role in Enterprise.
-My aim is to work towards the adoption and development of Blockchain Technology and to further empower this, I’ll be dedicating my MSc project to creating an Ethereum based DAPP.
-For more information on this, please get in touch!

-Here are some ideas to get you started:
+I'm an MSc Computer Science student at University of Birmingham.
+Here are some ideas to get you started!

 - 🔭 I’m currently working on ...
 DAPP, using Non-fungible Tokens to verify goods online
 - 🌱 I’m currently learning ...
 Solidity